akingdom/akingdom.github.io/articles/Governing_Autonomous_Systems.md

 - **If you are an ordinary citizen**, you fear being rendered obsolete or exploited.

 Every one of these fears is legitimate.
 We address each of them directly.

+### A Note on Why We Begin Here

+Every foundation is asserted rather than derived at some point — a legal document that tried to justify its own first axiom from something more basic would only push the same problem back a step.
+We say this openly rather than concealing it.
+Our foundation — that every human being possesses inherent, non-negotiable worth — rests on three grounds, offered as reasoned justification rather than proof.

+**Convergence.** The traditions listed above arrive at this commitment independently, from starting premises that otherwise disagree about almost everything, including the nature of ultimate reality itself.
+Convergence across incompatible starting points is evidence the commitment answers to something real, whatever its ultimate ground.

+**Fitness for the task.** This document doesn't attempt to settle metaphysics.
+It builds a structure adoptable across radically different worldviews without requiring agreement on those worldviews first.
+The commitment to human worth is the shared floor beneath traditions that ground that worth differently — theologically, relationally, through natural law, through human rights language.
+We don't adjudicate between these groundings; we ask only that the practical commitment be shared.

+**Cost of the alternative.** Every documented case of societies abandoning this commitment ended in atrocity.
+Not a proof, but the kind of evidence legal and constitutional traditions have historically treated as sufficient for a foundational commitment.

+We note, for transparency: treating this axiom as justified primarily through convergence and practical necessity is itself a choice that brackets rather than resolves the deeper question of whether human worth requires a transcendent source to be real at all — a question other work addresses directly (see, for instance, companion analyses on evidentiary and systemic integrity).
+Readers who hold that human worth cannot be sustained without such a source should read this framework as compatible with, not a substitute for, that deeper grounding.

 ---